 To help you to prepare for the decision to euthanize your pet, consider the following questions.
 They are intended as a guide; only you can decide what is the best solution for you and your pet.
 Take your time.
 Speak with your veterinarian.
 Which choice will bring you the least cause for regret after the pet is gone?
 Consider the following:

 For clients who prefer the privacy of their home to say goodbye to their love one, we provide at-home euthanasia.
-Please contact our office to make arrangements at 201-567-7878.
+Please contact our offices to make arrangements at 201-567-7878 for Tenafly Veterinary Center or 201-292-4949 for Overpeck Creek Animal Hospital.

 Each of us mourns differently, some more privately than others, and some recover more quickly.
 Some pet owners find great comfort in acquiring a new pet soon after the loss of another.
 Others, however, become angry at the suggestion of another pet.
 They may feel that they are being disloyal to the memory of the preceding pet.
 Do not rush into selecting a replacement pet.
 Take the time to work through your grief.